 Kayaking and Stand-Up Paddleboarding

-For those wanting to stay above water, kayaking and stand-up paddleboarding are the best way to go – just don’t fall over like my parents.
+For those wanting to stay above water, two fun water sport activities to enjoy are kayaking and stand-up paddleboarding – just don’t fall over like my parents.
 Most hotels on the Grand Cayman offer complimentary kayak and stand-up paddleboards for guests to enjoy at their leisure.
 However, if complimentary rentals are not an option, both activities are still very budget-friendly.

 What we love about kayaking and stand-up paddleboarding is the freedom to glide peacefully over the beautiful water.
 It is fun for all ages and a great way to spend a few hours on the water.